Sunday, November 17, 2024

 8GB: minimum.
 Plenty for most multitaskers.

-16GB: This is useful for crazy multitaskers OR those running very large data sheets (a companys entire logo database for ex).
+16GB: This is useful for crazy multitaskers OR those running very large data sheets (a company’s entire logo database, for example).
 This is rare.
-However RAM is upgradeable so it isn’t a concern before you purchase a laptop.
+However, RAM is upgradeable, so it isn’t a concern before you purchase a laptop.

 Storage: SSD